-After buying the sink, you must install into a kitchen space.
-You can do this by using simple DIY tips or employ a professional.
+After buying the sink, you must install it into a kitchen space.
+You can do this by using simple DIY tips or employing a professional.
 Whichever way, the process of installation is not an easy one.
 Moreover, the sinks are bulky and so would require extra assistance for installation.

 If this help is not handy, the sink may crack due to excess pressure.
-Also, it may slip and hit a wall, giving a chance for a crack in future.
-That’s why I’ll advice that you hire an expert in the business to handle the installation.
+Also, it may slip and hit a wall, giving a chance for a crack in the future.
+That’s why I’ll advise that you hire an expert in the business to handle the installation.